 When a person uses stolen credentials to gain access to a customer’s account, this is known as account takeover fraud.
 A fraudster can drain monetary cash or loyalty points, steal client data, or purchase products or services once they gain access.
 Account takeover fraud hurts brand reputations and can permanently destroy the confidence of excellent consumers, in addition to lost money.

-The dark web’s desire for stolen email addresses, passwords, and other confidential personal information has led to an increase in this sort of non-financial credentials fraud.
+The dark web’s desire for stolen email addresses, passwords, and other confidential personal information have led to an increase in this sort of non-financial credentials fraud.
 When a fraudster figures out the proper username and password combination, they can get access to and exploit legitimate consumer accounts.

 When unscrupulous actors create false internet storefronts to offer things at lower costs, this is known as triangulation fraud.
 The goal of the phoney store is to steal credit card information.
 After obtaining a consumer’s credit card information, the fraudster sends the legal transaction to the legitimate retailer.
 Chargebacks occur when the legitimate merchant charges the customer a second time.
 If the customer is unaware that their credit card information has been stolen, the fraudster may keep the stolen data and use it to make transactions elsewhere.